szczyglis-dev/py-gpt/docs/source/attachments.rst

 **Embeddings**

 When using RAG to query attachments, the documents are indexed into a temporary vector store.
-With multiple providers and models available, you can select the model used for querying attachments in: ``Config -> Settings -> Files and Attachments``.
-You can also choose the embedding models for specified providers in ``Config -> Settings -> Indexes / RAG -> Embeddings -> Default embedding providers for attachments`` list.
-By default, when querying an attachment using RAG, the default embedding model and provider corresponding to the RAG query model will be used.
-If no default configuration is provided for a specific provider, the global embedding configuration will be used.
+The query model is configured in ``Config -> Settings -> Files and attachments -> RAG -> Model for RAG queries``.
+Embedding configuration is shared with the rest of RAG under ``Config -> Settings -> Indexes / RAG -> Embeddings``.

-For example, if the RAG query model is ``gpt-4o-mini``, then the default model for the provider ``OpenAI`` will be used.
-If the default model for ``OpenAI`` is not specified on the list, the global provider and model will be used.
+``Default embedding models`` maps each model provider to its default embedding model and is used for file indexing, conversation-context indexing, and attachments.
+For attachment RAG, PyGPT first tries the mapping that matches the RAG query model's provider; if no mapping is available, it falls back to the global ``Embeddings provider`` and its default model.
+Credentials and endpoints are inherited from the selected provider's normal global settings, including runtime custom providers. ``Global embeddings provider **kwargs`` and ``Global embeddings provider ENV vars`` in **Advanced** are optional overrides and normally remain empty. ``Embeddings timeout`` controls embedding request timeout and defaults to 60 seconds.

 Downloading files
 -----------------